meto1558/discordjs-prefixes/README.md

 **Have fun**.

+# Reminder
+This project is subject to [MIT](https://mit-license.org/) license.
+Please use the project within the license rules.

 ## Contributing
 I really need some help :c Anyway, feel free to contribute to this project, I always accept help from nice people.
 ### Steps